gpcarpen/quicker-start/guide.md

   - These Last two commands will require a CyVerse username and password

+  - NEED INFO FOR ACCESSING AND UTILIZING VIA AN ATMOSPHERE IMAGE -

   -     clients-create -S -v -N my_client -D "Client used for app development"

   -     auth-tokens-create -S